madalenamakiesse/madalenamakiesse/README.md

 - 👋 Hi, I’m @madalenamakiesse
 - 👀 I’m interested in data
-- 🌱 I’m currently learning ask
+- 🌱 I’m currently learning R
 - 💞️ I’m looking to collaborate on data projects
-- 📫 How to reach me [...](https://www.linkedin.com/in/madalena-makiesse-29527a158/)
+- 📫 How to reach me [...](https://www.linkedin.com/in/madalena-makiesse/)

 <!---
 madalenamakiesse/madalenamakiesse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.